WRPL-2025/Dockerized/README.md

 # Moodle iPaymu Docker Image

 A Docker image for [Moodle](https://moodle.org/) with the iPaymu enrolment plugin pre-installed.
 This image extends the official `bitnami/moodle` container and enables seamless integration of the iPaymu payment gateway for course enrolments.
+The image is optimized for deployment on Railway with a single-container configuration.

 ## Features
 - Based on `bitnami/moodle:latest` for a secure, production-ready Moodle setup.
 - Includes the `enrol/ipaymu` plugin under `/opt/bitnami/moodle/enrol/ipaymu`.
 - Configurable via environment variables for database connection and site setup.
+- Includes MariaDB database server in the same container for single-container deployment.
+- Railway-optimized with automatic port configuration.
-- Persists data using Docker volumes: Moodle data and Apache logs.
+- Persists data using Docker volumes: Moodle data, MariaDB data and Apache logs.
-- Exposes port `8080` for the Moodle web interface.
+- Exposes configurable port (default: 8080) for the Moodle web interface.

 ## Supported tags
 - `latest` : Built from `bitnami/moodle:latest` with iPaymu plugin installed.